animatedmax/docs-cassandra/install.html.md

 1. Click the newly added tile to review any configurable options.
 1. Click **Apply Changes** to install the service.

+<div id="making_changes"></div>
+## Making changes to an existing installation

+Your installed Cassandra cluster is availability zone aware.
+If you make changes to your installation's availability zones, please be aware that you will need to manually run a [sequential repair](http://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsRepairNodesManualRepair.html) and [cleanup process](http://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCleanup.html) on each node before your cluster is ready for use.
+For more information please see the Datastax documentation on [topology changes](http://docs.datastax.com/en/cassandra/2.1/cassandra/operations/opsMoveNodeRack.html).

 <div id="example"></div>
 ## Example Application